 Time slot software often has the reputation of sounding great in theory but not working in practice because delivery partners such as suppliers, carriers or the company's own customers do not accept the software.
-So it quickly happens that time window management is introduced, but deliveries are still made via Excel, telephone or even fax by the majority of delivery partners.
+So it quickly happens that a Time slot management is introduced, but deliveries are still made via Excel, telephone or even fax by the majority of delivery partners.
 Just "the way we have always done it".

 This creates a lot of additional work, because a lot of work has already been put into the often complex implementation and now there is an additional system that contains some, but not all, deliveries or collections.

-But why is it so difficult to convince delivery partners to use the time window management software?
+But why is it so difficult to convince supply partners to use the Time slot management software?
 And is there a way to make it work better?

 To answer this question, it's best to start with the forwarder.
 Forwarders are under immense time and cost pressure and usually have to plan many different routes in the early hours of the morning.
 It is therefore not difficult to understand that in such an environment, additional software introduced by a customer is not exactly welcomed with open arms.

-Especially since it is often not the first software for time window management.
+Especially since it is often not the first software for Time slot management .
 Especially large corporate customers often push their own proprietary system through to all delivery partners.
 Thus, in addition to the classic Excel & telephone chaos, there are often 2-3 time window systems of the large corporate customers, which are not exactly known for their user-friendliness.
-Thus, at the beginning there is usually a lengthy process for account creation, only to go through a process with numerous clicks for each simple booking - of course everything in the most modern SAP R3 look 😉.
+Thus, at the beginning there is usually a lengthy process for account creation, only to then run through a process with numerous clicks for each simple booking - of course everything in the most modern SAP R3 look 😉.

-So let's keep in mind that for the forwarder, the customer's new software initially only means more fragmentation of the existing system landscape.
-Especially since classic time slot management software also does not cover any insights about the actual situation at the yard.
+So let's keep in mind that for the freight forwarder, the customer's new software initially only means more fragmentation of the existing system landscape.
+Especially since the classic Time slot management software does not provide any insight into the actual situation at yard .
 Questions like:

 Can often only be answered by calling the driver.
 If this call is made, the frustration is often even greater.
 Despite booking via the system and adherence to the time window, unloading is delayed because there are still 2 other trucks in the queue that have not booked a delivery via the system.
 This not only delays the current transport, but also creates immense coordination effort for all subsequent transports.
-Thus, the attitude that you are at a disadvantage if you book a time slot and that you will obviously be unloaded without a time slot quickly spreads among all forwarders.
+Thus, the attitude that one is at a disadvantage if one books a time slot and one is obviously also unloaded without time slot quickly spreads among all forwarders.

-If you put yourself in the position of the forwarder, it quickly becomes clear why traditional time slot management software does not deliver the promised benefits: forwarders have no advantage whatsoever from the software and therefore do not use it.
-Of course, logistics managers know this too, since they are in close contact with their forwarders and sympathize with their situation.
+If you put yourself in the position of the forwarder, it quickly becomes clear why traditional Time slot management software does not deliver the promised benefits: forwarders have no advantage whatsoever from the software and therefore do not use it.
+Of course, logistics managers know this as well, since they are in close contact with their forwarders and sympathize with their situation.